Make sure you're on the latest version

 Creating One

-4. Choose a match mode: ALL conditions (marks must match every rule) or ANY condition (marks matching at least one rule).
+3. Choose a match mode: ALL conditions (marks must match every rule) or ANY condition (at least one rule).

-7. Optionally enable Auto-Update so the list stays current as your data changes.
+6. Click Save — the list will keep itself current as your data changes.

-Tip: Dynamic Lists require an Angler or Captain subscription.
+Tip: Dynamic Lists are identified by a sparkles icon in the sidebar.
+They require an Angler or Captain subscription.

 Trips, Catches & Routes